 Offers of free or discounted products or services

-In other words, FindLaw admits that these varying verbal, emailed, or letters are, in many cases, valid and binding terms.
+In other words, FindLaw admits that these varying verbal, emails, or letters are, in many cases, valid and binding terms.
 Yet their marketing department supervisors seem to AUTOMATICALLY VOID, ignore, or obfuscate THEM.

-Are they not violating their internal policies acknowledging that in many cases, these are valid promises, or “side letters”?
+Are they not violating their internal policies by acknowledging that, in many cases, these are valid promises or “side letters”?